 So, what can you do to turn customers/clients into happy brand ambassadors?

 It all starts with an awesome product or service experience.

 Convert Customers/Clients → Promoters with Helpful Guides

 Once people start to use your product, it’s important that they have a pleasant first experience.

-Especially if you’re selling a fairly complex product, it might help to advertise a Getting Started guide and educate your customers on the product’s use cases.
+For example, if you’re selling a fairly complex product, it might help to advertise a Getting Started guide.
+You can educate your customers on your product’s use cases.

-For example, Litmus has created a series of blog articles around email marketing to help their customers succeed at work.
+Litmus put this strategy to work by creating a series of email marketing blog articles to help their customers succeed at work.

-You could promote your product guides on Facebook to ensure they reach a large number of customers, enhancing their product experience.
+Promoting your product guides on Facebook also ensures that they reach a large number of customers, enhancing their product experience.

 Convert Customers/Clients → Promoters by Delighting Them